16 Top-Rated Beaches in the Seychelles

 The island is also well known for its vibrant bird life, hence the name.
 In fact, close to one million Sooty Terns call Bird Island home.

-Insider's Tip: Book a night at the Bird Island Lodge since the only way to get to Bird Island is by plane (a 30-minute flight from Mahé), and they leave only once a day.
+Insider's Tip: Book a night at the Bird Island villa-only resort, since the only way to get to Bird Island is by plane (a 30-minute flight from Mahé), and they leave only once a day.
 Don't expect room service, air conditioning, phones, or television.
 This rustic hotel is designed to get you back to nature and away from the annoying habits we've picked up in the modern world.
 That's something we could all benefit from.

 10. Grand Anse, La Digue